HotMasya/RPNCalculator/Readme.md

 Examples
 =====
-There is some examples, how to work with this console calculator.
+There are some examples, how to work with this console calculator.

 **Input:**
 ```cmd